 The anime does a good job showing how noble Koyuki is as her alias, Snow White.
 She’s always admired the trope’s sense of justice and lives up to it by helping others.
 Her feats are admittedly menial — save a cat from a tree, help an old lady up the stairs, etc. — but that actually shows what a good person she is.
 She’s a community helper who just so happens to have superpowers and at the end of the day, that’s kind of selflessness a magical girl should have.
 Even her special ability reflects this quality as Snow White is able to telepathically hear the thoughts of those in need.
 It’s solid set-up that could make for a good conflict with what MahouIku ultimately has in store.
 As the show gets darker, you have to wonder if this is an attribute Koyuki can keep up and more importantly, if it’s an aspiration the other magical girls share.

 Which brings me to another point about the show.
-There are sixteen magical girls in the cast which is an awful lot for a single cour anime.
+There are sixteen magical girls in the cast which is an awful lot to feature for a single cour anime.
 Even with my original run with the show, I still wasn’t sure how it could handle such a large cast.
 For now, MahouIku does the smart thing of just focusing on Koyuki for the first episode before introducing her to just a handful of peers at the end.
 I heard that Ripple (Manami Numakura), the ninja looking one, is an important character but I never got that far so I’m still curious what her role is.
 The one who seems to hit off immediately with Snow White is the knight-themed girl, La Pucelle (Ayane Sakura), who is actually Koyuki’s childhood friend, Souta.

 Yep, there’s a boy who is secretly a magical girl in this show.
 This is something that I still like about MahouIku.
 Some of its characters aren’t actually teenage girls.
 Some are younger, some are older, one happens to be a young boy.
 It’s something to keep in mind since knowing the characters’ secret identities do explain why some of them act the way do.
 Also nice are the character designs.
 Every magical girl looks distinct from each other, some are even atypical from what you expect to see in this genre.
 If nothing else, this show has variety going for it.